mem48/geocompr/main.md

 geojsonio          141
 tigris             121

-Despite the rapid growth of the 'sfverse',
 A surge in development time (and interest) in 'R-Geo' has followed the award of a grant by the R Consortium for the development of support for Simple Features and the resulting **sf** package (covered in \@ref(intro-sf)).
+This is illustrated in multiple places, not least the [R-sig-Geo Archives](https://stat.ethz.ch/pipermail/r-sig-geo/), a long-standing open access email list containing much R-spatial wisdom accumulated over the years.
+Many posts on the list now discuss **sf** and related packages, suggesting that R's spatial software developers are using the package and, therefore, it is here to stay.
-Simple Features represent a new way of doing spatial data in R that has many advantages.
+We will see in the next chapter how Simple Features in R work and their many advantages.

-An emerging sub-system within the wider **sf** has only been around for a short time compared with the incumbent **sp** package, but has already received much attention.
-Table \@ref(table:cloc) compares the two package, illustrating the rapid growth of **sf**.
+We propose that the release of **sf** heralds a new era for spatial data analysis and geocomputation in R.
-The point of this table is clear: the new paradigm for spatial data analysis heralded by **sf** has the wind in its sails and is set to dominate future developments in R's spatial ecosystem for years to come.
+This era (which refrain from labelling the **sfverse** with any sersiousness, awaiting a better name!) clearly has the wind in its sails and is set to dominate future developments in R's spatial ecosystem for years to come.
+So time invested in learning the 'new ways' of handling spatial data and, hopefully, reading this book, is well spent!

 <div class="figure" style="text-align: center">
 <img src="figures/spatial-package-growth.png" alt="The popularity of spatial packages in R. The y axis shows the average number of downloads, within a 30 day rolling window, of R's top 5 spatial packages, defined as those with the highest number of downloads within the last 30 days." width="1050" />